jellysquid3/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 ### Using `ConfigBuilder` and `ModOptions`

 The `ConfigBuilder` instance passed to the registration method allows quick and easy registration of a mod's own options using `ConfigBuilder.registerOwnModOptions`.
 The mod's id, name, version or a formatter for the existing version, and the color theme can be configured on the returned `ModOptionsBuilder`.
 It's also possible to register options for additional mods using `ConfigBuilder.registerModOptions`.
+Which mod is the "own" mod for `registerOwnModOptions` is determined by the mod that owns the metadata-based entrypoint or the mod id passed to the `@ConfigEntryPointForge("examplemod")` annotation.

 Each registered mod gets its own header in the page list.
 The color of the header and the corresponding entries is randomly selected from a predefined list by default, but can be customized using `ModOptionsBuilder.setColorTheme`.
 A color theme is created either by specifying three RGB colors or a single base color with the lighter and darker colors getting derived automatically.